wimpunk/purple-oauth-twitterstatus/README.md

 * merge the content of the website with this file
 * change the website on twitter
 * verify the use of the plugin name
+* redirect all launchpad stuff to this new location